canonical/ubuntu-pro-client/docs/tutorials/fix_intro.rst

 * fixes the affected packages; and
 * at the end, shows if the CVE/USN is fully fixed in the machine.

-.. # The basic case is shared between Howto and Tutorial
+.. # The basic case is shared between Explanation and Tutorial
 .. include:: ../includes/pro-fix-simple-case.txt

 Success!